CXwudi/qbittorrent-add-trackers/README.md

 # qBittorrent Add Trackers

-A small flask app that automatically adds trackers from tracker lists to a torrent when it is added into qBittorrent.
+This app gives qBittorrent the missing functionality of automatically adding trackers from tracker lists to a new torrent.

-This app relies on the auto run script feature of qBittorrent to call a script when a torrent is added.

-This app simply exposes a `PATCH /torrents/{hash}` endpoint which simply fetches a list of trackers and added them to the torrent of the given hash, done by the qBittorrent Web API. qBittorrent can be configured to curl the endpoint when a torrent is added.
+This app simply exposes a `PATCH /torrents/{hash}` and qBittorrent can be configured to curl that endpoint when a torrent is added.

 ## Features

 - Automatically fetches updated trackers from configurable sources
-- Integrates with qBittorrent via Web API
-- Caches tracker lists to minimize external requests
+  - Supports both tracker list URLs and individual tracker URLs
 - Docker support for easy deployment
 - Configurable settings via YAML configuration
-- Supports both tracker list URLs and individual tracker URLs

 ## Prerequisites